loading ...

 Who We Serve

 Some of our clients have disabling conditions that make it impossible for them to work.
 Others are elderly, on a fixed income, or struggle with substance use issues.
 From supportive housing and groceries, to health care and counseling services, Ritter Center provides the essential services they need to fill in the gaps.
-35% of clients that Ritter Center services have experienced homelessness.
-65% of clients that we serve are housed and receive supportive services including healthcare, benefits assistance, and behavioral health support.

-Thanks to our supporters, partners, and funders, in 2020 we:
+Thanks to our supporters, partners, and funders, in 2023 we:

-• Served 2,570 individuals
+• Served 2,281 individuals

-• Provided 18,883 medical and behavioral healthcare visits
+• Provided 3,789 behavioral healthcare visits

 • Distributed 22,000 bags of food valued at $440,000

-• Provided Over $567,000 in rental assistance to help people stay in their homes
+• Provided Over $400,000 in rental assistance to 155 help people stay in their homes

 We help people living in poverty overcome barriers to aid and provide tailored support so they can build healthier more stable lives for themselves and their families.